 The green highlighted box below shows how you would isolate brand names drugs in your search:

-SingleCare is another tool in your arsenal of pharmacy discounts cards and apps that could potentially save you money on your medications.
-As always, be sure to comparison shop before any health care purchase.
+SingleCare can be another tool in your arsenal to save you money on your medications.
+As always, be sure to comparison shop.

 Meanwhile, be sure to see our article on 10 Ways to Save on Prescription Drugs.